afunnydev/tinysociety/content/plans/2018-09-03-rustic-house-2-rooms-2-bathrooms-890-sq-ft.md

 image: /img/rustic-house-exterior2.jpg
 date: '2018-09-03'
 listing:
-  title: Rustic House | Rustic Ambiance In A Tiny Format
+  title: Rustic Ambiance In A Tiny Format
   description: >-
     White walls, classic architecture, rustic feeling: this house is ideal for anyone who wants to live tiny in a house taken straight from the countryside.
 With its 2 floors and gigantic rooms, it has anything to please families or couples, tiny house fans or beginners.
   image: /img/rustic-house-list.jpg
+titre: Rustic House | Rustic Ambiance In A Tiny Format
 slider:
   - title: Rustic House Outside View
     image: /img/rustic-house-exterior1.jpg